synfonaut/Open-Directory/README.md

 - Real refactoring plan

 ## Nice to have
+* Setup server optimized for mongodb
 * MoneyButton usernames
+* On Search page, if no results show link to create it
 * Click to expand like old reddit
  * image embeds? check b:// media type
  * video embeds? youtube, vimeo, etc....
+* Save sort/perpage params in url
 * Endless/infinite scroll
 * With biggest tip statistic, show which category or entry it was for
 * Hook up a faucet?